sinzii/drafts/subprofile_wallet.md

 - how you intend to use, enhance, promote and support your project in the short term, and
 - the team's long-term plans and intentions in relation to it.

-## Referral Program (optional) :moneybag:

-You can find more information about the program [here](../README.md#moneybag-referral-program).
-- **Referrer:** Name of the Polkadot Ambassador or GitHub account of the Web3 Foundation grantee
-- **Payment Address:** BTC, Ethereum (USDT/USDC/DAI) or Polkadot/Kusama (aUSD) payment address.
-Please also specify the currency. (e.g. 0x8920...
-(DAI))

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?** Web3 Foundation Website & Medium

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done.
-- If there are any other teams who have already contributed (financially) to the project.
-- Previous grants you may have applied for.